acne

 Natural skin oils

-Castor oil, also known as castor oil has a cleansing effect and frees the skin from pores.
-Due to the low molecular mass in the oil, it penetrates deep into the skin and has a bactericidal effect.
-For this reason, castor oil is a good remedy for (mild) acne and gives dry skin and sensitive skin a fresh tint.
-To treat mild acne complaints, dab a little pure castor oil on the skin with a clean cotton pad before going to bed.
-The oil will reduce the redness and swelling of the acne spots over time.
-To prevent future blemishes, wash your face with warm water first.
-The pores will open.
-Massage a small amount of oil (just a few drops) into the skin.
-It is best to let the natural oil soak in overnight.
-Wash the face in the morning and rinse off the oil.
-Rose hip oil may help prevent acne.
-The vitamin A in the rosehip oil helps counteract excessive sebum production in the skin.
+Castor oil also known as castor oil called has a cleansing effect and makes the skin free of pores.
+Due to the low molecular weight in the oil, it penetrates deeply into the skin and has a bactericidal effect.
+For this reason, castor oil is a good remedy for (mild) acne and gives dry skin and sensitive skin a fresh glow.
+To treat mild acne, dab a little pure castor oil onto your skin with a clean cotton pad before going to bed.
+The oil will reduce the redness and swelling of your acne spots over time.
+To prevent future breakouts, wash your face with warm water first.
+This will open your pores.Massage a small amount of oil (just a few drops) into the skin.
+It is best to let the natural oil absorb overnight.
+Wash your face in the morning and rinse off the oil.
+Rosehip oil can help prevent acne.
+The vitamin A in rosehip oil helps to counteract excessive sebum production in the skin.
 When the skin produces less sebum, blackheads and other skin impurities such as acne are prevented.
-In addition to preventing acne, the oil also works particularly well in treating acne scars.Especially dark (old) acne scars fade when using rosehip oil
+In addition to preventing acne, the oil also works particularly well in treating acne scars.
+Dark (old) acne scars in particular fade when using rosehip oil.

 Medication

-• Sulfur is a natural ingredient with a distinctive odor found in some lotions, cleansers and masks.
+• Sulfur is a natural ingredient with a distinctive odor found in some lotions, cleansers, and masks.

 • Resorcinol is a less common ingredient used to remove dead skin cells.

 • Topical or oral antibiotics have an anti-inflammatory effect and kill the bacteria that cause pimples.
-Usually, antibiotics are only used for a short time, so that your body does not build up resistance and you are susceptible to infections.
+Usually antibiotics are only used for a short time so that your body does not build up resistance and you are susceptible to infections.

-• Dermabrasion removes the top layers of your skin with a rotating brush and is best for treating acne scars as opposed to acne treatment.
-Microdermabrasion is a milder treatment that helps remove dead skin cells.
+• Dermabrasion removes the top layers of your skin with a rotating brush and is best for treating acne scars as opposed to an acne treatment.Microdermabrasion is a gentler treatment that helps remove dead skin cells.

 What is the outlook for someone with acne?

-Treatment for acne is often successful.Most people can expect their acne to clear up within six to eight weeks.
+Treatment for acne is often successful.
+Most people can expect their acne to clear up within six to eight weeks.
 However, flare-ups are common and may require additional or long-term treatment.
 Isotretinoin is the treatment that will produce the most permanent or long-lasting positive results.
-Acne scars can cause emotional stress and worsen mental health.
+Acne scars can cause emotional distress and worsen mental health.
 But prompt treatment can help prevent scarring.
 Also, a dermatologist or medical specialist has treatment options designed to treat scars.

 How can acne be prevented?

-• Wash your face twice a day with an oil-free cleanser
+• wash your face twice a day with an oil-free cleanser

 • avoid makeup that contains oil